richard-hajek/inginx/README.md

 # freenginx vs nginx

-This software is officially supports and recommends `freenginx`
+This software officially supports and recommends `freenginx`